-Once you’ve protected yourself with gloves and goggles, pour the required amount of product in and around the drain.
+Once you are properly protected with gloves and goggles, pour the required amount of cleaning fluid into and around the drain.

-Be careful not to spill the product as you pour.
-If you do happen to spill, clean it up immediately to avoid stains or damage.
+Be careful not to spill the product as you pour it.
+If you do spill it, wipe it up immediately to avoid any stains or damage.

 Wait for the product to work its magic.
-Some will require 15 to 30 minutes while others need longer.
+Some will need 15 to 30 minutes while others require longer.
 Remember to follow the product’s instructions to ensure you leave it for the optimal amount of time.
 It is worth setting a timer if you do other things while waiting.

 4. Flush with Cold Water

-When the time is up, flush the bath and drain with cool water.
-Watch as the water leaves the tub and goes into the drain.
+When enough time has passed, flush the bath and drain with cold water.
+Watch closely as the water enters the bathtub’s drain.

 Unclogging the Drain Using Home Remedies

-For those of you who prefer not to use potentially dangerous chemicals, there are some excellent home remedies to try out:
+If you prefer not to use potentially hazardous chemicals, there are some excellent home remedies you can try:

 Method #1: Baking Soda and Vinegar

 - Remove and clean: Start by removing and cleaning the stopper and strainer.
-Clean them thoroughly to get rid of grime and hair.
+Clean them thoroughly to remove any grime and hair.

-- Add products: Pour 4 ounces of vinegar and 4 ounces of baking soda directly into the drain.
-Allow the combo to work for five minutes — set a timer.
+- Add cleaner: Pour 4 ounces of vinegar and 4 ounces of baking soda directly down the drain.
+Leave them to work for five minutes — it is worth setting a timer.

-- Boiling water: Fill a kettle with water and allow it to come to a boil.
-Pour the boiling water into the drain; this will react with the vinegar and sodium bicarbonate (2).
+- Boiling water: Fill a kettle with water and boil it.
+After five minutes have passed, pour the boiling water down the drain; it will react with the vinegar and sodium bicarbonate (2).

 Method #2: Tweezers

-Using tweezers to clean a drain might sound a bit time-consuming, but it’s effective:
+Using tweezers to clean a drain might sound time-consuming, but it can be very effective:

 - Get ready: Remove the strainer and stopper.

-- Tweezer action: Use the tweezers to pick out clumps of hair that are clogging your drain.
+- Tweezer action: Use the tweezers to extract any clumps of hair that are clogging your drain.

-It’s really that simple!
-This method is best used for clearing blockages that you can see.
+It’s that simple!
+This method is best used for clearing visible blockages that are within arm’s reach.

 Method #3: Plunger

-Plungers are highly effective at removing clogs from drains.
-There are specific models for sinks and bathtubs; these are a little smaller than the usual toilet plunger.
+Plungers are very effective at dislodging clogs from drains.
+There are specific models for sinks and bathtubs; sink plungers are usually smaller than toilet plungers.

-- Add water: Fill the tub slightly; the plunger needs a few inches to get proper suction.
+- Add water: Fill the tub slightly; the plunger will need a few inches of water depth to achieve the necessary suction.

 - Plunge away: Place the plunger directly over the drain.
-Then, press and pull in rapid motions.
-Gunk and dirty water might gush out of the drain — so be careful not to get splashed.
+Then, repeatedly press it down and release the pressure.
+Gunk and dirty water might rush out of the drain, so be careful not to get splashed.

 Method #4: Hot Water and Borax